d4ichi/PassGAN/README.md

 ### Training your own models

-You can downlaod sample datasets from release page, or can generate sample rockyou dataset by yourself with codes under `bin`.
+You can downlaod sample datasets from release page, or generate sample rockyou dataset by yourself with codes under `bin`.

 Training a model on a large dataset (100MB+) can take several hours on a GTX 1080.